 3. How should I pay off my medical school debt?

-If it all possible, try to pay at least the interest that accrues on your loans while you’re in school and during your residency.
+When paying off medical school debt, try to pay at least the interest that accrues on your loans while you’re in school and during your residency.
 Keeping up with the interest charges will keep your balance from ballooning out of control, and will help you save money over the life of the loan.